jharwell/sierra/docs/src/getting-started/installation.rst

    pip3 install sierra-research

-This installs the ``sierra-cli`` executable and all Python dependencies.
+This installs the ``sierra`` executable and all Python dependencies.
 After installation, verify it works:

 .. code-block:: bash

-   sierra-cli --help
+   sierra --help

-Man pages are also installed and can be browsed offline via ``man sierra-cli``, ``man sierra-usage``, ``man sierra-plugins``, ``man sierra-examples``, and ``man sierra-glossary``.
+Man pages are also installed and can be browsed offline via ``man sierra``, ``man sierra-usage``, ``man sierra-plugins``, ``man sierra-examples``, and ``man sierra-glossary``.
 See :ref:`reference/cli` for the full CLI reference in these docs.